26 Different Types of Wasps in Michigan

 The Oak Rough Bulletgall Wasp (Xyloterinus politus) is a wasp native to Michigan.

-These wasps create a unique type of gall known as an “oak rough bulletgall.”
+These wasps create a unique gall known as an “oak rough bullet gall.”
 They are typically seen in the summer months and live in deciduous forests.

-These types of wasps in Michigan measure around 5-7 millimeters in length and have a black and yellow striped body with a distinct white tuft of hair on the tip of their abdomen.
+These types of wasps in Michigan measure 5-7 millimeters in length.
+They have a black and yellow striped body with a distinct white tuft of hair on the tip of their abdomen.

-The antennae of the Oak Rough Bulletgall Wasp are black with white spots and are longer than their body length.
+The Oak Rough Bulletgall Wasp’s antennae are black with white spots and longer than its body length.

 The larvae feed on the tissue within the gall while they develop and eventually emerge as adults.